Key takeaways

 - blurred vision

 These side effects may be temporary, lasting a few days to weeks.
-But if the side effects last longer than that, bother you, or become severe, be sure to talk with your doctor or pharmacist.
+But if they continue, worsen, or become difficult to tolerate, be sure to talk with your doctor or pharmacist.

-Note: After the Food and Drug Administration (FDA) approves a drug, it tracks side effects of the medication.
-If you develop a side effect while taking Abilify and want to tell the FDA about it, visit MedWatch.
+Note: After the FDA approves a drug, it tracks and reviews side effects of the medication.
+Sharing your experience helps make medications safer for everyone by giving doctors and researchers more information about how the drug works in real life.
+If you develop a side effect while taking Abilify and want to tell the FDA about it, visit MedWatch or call 800-FDA-1088.

 Abilify may cause serious side effects.
-The list below may not include all possible serious side effects of the drug.
+The following list may not include all possible serious side effects of the drug.
 For more information, you can refer to Abilify’s prescribing information.

 If you develop serious side effects while taking Abilify, call your doctor right away.
 If the side effects seem life threatening or you think you’re having a medical emergency, immediately call 911 or your local emergency number.